sdpython/sdpython.github.io/doc/onnx-array-api/dev/_sources/auto_examples/plot_profiling.rst

  .. code-block:: none

-    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7ff797565bd0> is currently using SeriesGroupBy.sum.
+    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7f4a0911fd00> is currently using SeriesGroupBy.sum.
 In a future version of pandas, the provided callable will be used directly.
-To keep current behavior pass 'sum' instead.
+To keep current behavior pass the string "sum" instead.
       .agg(
-    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7ff797565bd0> is currently using SeriesGroupBy.sum.
+    /home/xadupre/github/onnx-array-api/onnx_array_api/ort/ort_profile.py:256: FutureWarning: The provided callable <function sum at 0x7f4a0911fd00> is currently using SeriesGroupBy.sum.
 In a future version of pandas, the provided callable will be used directly.
-To keep current behavior pass 'sum' instead.
+To keep current behavior pass the string "sum" instead.
       .agg(